 - For more information regarding Alberta’s resource-based industries, such as agriculture, energy and forestry, see the following Government of Alberta websites:

-- Energy accounts for a little over one-quarter of the province’s Gross Domestic Product (GDP), down from 36% three decades ago.
+- Energy accounts for about one-quarter of the province’s Gross Domestic Product (GDP), down from 36% three decades ago.

 - Alberta offers one of the most competitive business tax environments in North America – no provincial retail sales tax (PST), provincial capital taxes, payroll taxes or machinery and equipment taxes.